nuxt/nuxt.com/content/3.deploy/gitlab.md

    artifacts:
       paths:
          # The directory that contains the built files to be published.
-         # This must be called "public".
-         - public
+         - .output/public
+   # The directory that contains the built files to be published.
+   publish: .output/public
    rules:
       # This ensures that only pushes to the default branch
       # will trigger a pages deploy